bbi3mn4u69/COS30049-Computing_Technology_Innovation_Project/README.md

-# this project created by react app and node js
+# This project created by react app and node js
-# This is the project about crypto currentcy exchange; decentrailizization platform
+# This is the project about crypto currency exchange; decentralization platform

 contribution thanks to @nguyen_linh_bao; @pham_nguyen_quang_huy; @ngo_the_son; @chung_yi